cmaspi/Epoch/Learning/k_means/README.md

 K means clustering is an unsupervised clustering method

 ## Algorithm
 Repeat this procedure till centroids are no longer moving
-1. Initiaze k centroids randomly
+1. Initiaze k centroids randomly,
-2. For each data points identify which centroid is closest to that point
+2. For each data points identify which centroid is closest to that point,
-3. group the datapoints based on closest centroid
+3. group the datapoints based on closest centroid,
-4. shift the centroid to the mean of those datapoints
+4. shift the centroid to the mean of those datapoints.

 ## Drawbacks
 1. K means clustering is good at finding clusters that are spherical in shape, but they perform really bad on basically almost everything else, take moon shape for an example.